 2. What size are the prints?

-I usually supply a set of 3 laser prints of the following sizes:
+A set of 3 laser prints of the following sizes is usually supplied:

 3.Why is there not an online order form?

 This is a personel one-to-one order service where you the customer asks me if I can do a portrait of a car and I decide if it's possible.
 Archaic - possibly but the most practical and honest method for this.